HENRY FERGUSON (1665-1730)

 Private collection, France

-Typical of Ferguson's work, the present painting is reminiscent of a much larger painting now in the Rijksmuseum of Saint Charles Borromeo in a Fantasy Landscape (SK-A-5006).
+Typical of Ferguson's work, the first work in this near-pair is reminiscent of a much larger painting now in the Rijksmuseum of Saint Charles Borromeo in a Fantasy Landscape (SK-A-5006).
 Elegant figures populate a fantastical and highly classical landscape.
 The vast majority of the space is usually largely taken up by a classical frieze or stele.
 In this case the classical stele depicts an elderly man making a sacrifice at a small altar to a small effigy.
-There is possibly an allusion to Lot and his daughters in the background whose mother is depicted as a salt statue further up the hill.
+There is possibly an allusion to Lot and his daughters in the background whose mother is depicted as a salt statue further up the hill, a motif which also appears in the background of the second painting.